hyperledger-labs/orion-server/docs/getting-started/pre-requisite/gosdk.md

 ### 4.1) Source Code

-Now, once we created the Orion connection and received the `BCDB` object instance, we can open a database session by calling the `Session()` method.
+Once we created the Orion connection and received the `BCDB` object instance, we can open a database session by calling the `Session()` method.
 The `Session` object authenticates the database user against the database server.
 The following function opens a database session for an already existing database connection.
 ```go title="open-session.go"
 package main